• Skip to main content

 The key to understanding the lazy portfolio is to know the differences between passive and active investing.
 Active investors tend to spend a lot of time trying to find a way to step up their game.
 They read reports, follow the news, keep track of the decisions of top-notch investors and generally do everything in their power to make sure that their portfolio gains significant profits.

 The passive investor lets the market work for them.
 This means allowing their stocks and bonds to go through the usual ups and downs with minimal buying and selling.
-They are not poring over financial news, looking for the next big thing.
-They invest in the old reliable stocks, and then occasionally buy a few riskier stocks, too.

 What are the Benefits of Using a Lazy Portfolio?